Decision Theory and Large Deviations for Dynamical Hypotheses Tests: Neyman-Pearson, Min-Max and Bayesian Tests: Dynamical Hypotheses Test

 for all $n$.
 This means

 Note that $\tilde{u}_n \leq u_n$, for all $n$.
 The inequality \eqref{relation2} means we are assuming that the alternative hypotheses test $A$ has a smaller or equal false alarm probability.
-In other words, we do not want to increase the size of the test.
-Each choice of the sequence $\tilde{u}_n$, $n \in \N$, will be understood as an alternative possible hypotheses.
-For each alternative hypotheses test $A$, we obtain the associated value
+In other words, we do not consider tests with larger size test than the one obtained in the $NP$ case.
+Each choice of the sequence $\tilde{u}_n$, $n \in \N$, will be understood as an alternative possible hypothesis.
+For each alternative hypotheses test $A$, we set the associated value

 for any $n \in \mathbb{N}$.